dmksnnk/rheos/README.md

 ## How it works

 Each "step" runs in a separate goroutine, making each step running asynchronously.
+Under the hood it is just [errgroup](https://golang.org/x/sync/errgroup) and a bunch of channels.

 <details>
   <summary>Click here for detailed explanation!</summary>